-All members of our community are asked to make considered and responsible choices, discourage careless behavior wherever prudent, and to promptly report any suspicious activity.
-If you see something, say something.
-We are all in this together.
+All community members are encouraged to make considered and responsible choices, discourage careless behavior whenever prudent, and promptly report any suspicious activity.
+Thank you for your continued support and cooperation in helping us maintain a safe and secure learning environment.